Recommended children's booklists sorted by age or topic

 50 Best Books for Year 6 (Children Aged 10-11)

-This list of recommended books for Year 6 children is curated to match their developmental stage and cater to their interests, as they grow through their final year of primary school and prepare for the step up to secondary.
-There is also a downloadable checklist and a printable poster, and schools can purchase full sets of the 50 books through Peters.
+This reading list of recommended books for Year 6 is curated by experts to match their developmental stage and cater to their interests, as they grow through their final year of primary school and prepare for the step up to secondary.
+There is also a downloadable checklist, a printable poster and a handy bookmark, and schools can purchase full sets of the 50 books through Peters.

 1941.
 War is raging.
 And one angry boy has been sent to the city, where bombers rule the skies.
 There, Joseph will live with Mrs F, a gruff woman with no fondness for children.
 Her only loves are the rundown zoo she owns and its mighty silverback gorilla, Adonis.
 As the weeks pass, bonds deepen and secrets are revealed, but if the bombers set Adonis rampaging free, will either of them be able to end the life of the one thing they truly love?